Do I need to complete an application to register for Summer Session courses?

 For detailed information on tuition rates and associated fees for Summer Session courses, please refer to the information provided below:

 - Late Payment: 5% of the outstanding balance (minimum $50)

-WashU Undergraduate Students
+Current WashU Undergraduate Students

 Domestic & International Visiting Students

-I am a visiting student, how do I apply for financial aid?
+Can visiting students apply for financial aid?

 Can I use my WashU employee benefit toward summer courses?

 Washington University offers tuition assistance to support the ongoing education of its faculty, staff, and their families.
 To learn more about this benefit, please visit the WashU Employee Tuition Assistance website.

 Which courses are available to take online through the A&S Summer Online Pilot?

 For this initial pilot, we are excited to offer 5 robust courses taught by dynamic A&S faculty members that will run in either Session 2 (5-weeks) or Session 3 (8-weeks):